idaholab/TMAP8/doc/content/verification_and_validation/ver-1jb.md

        caption=Comparison of TMAP8 predictions against the analytical solution for the decay of tritium and associated growth of $^3$He in a distributed trap with equivalent initial concentrations of mobile and trapped tritium.

-[ver-1jb_results_profile_2] shows the depth profile of the initial trapped atoms of tritium, the concentration of mobile and trapped atoms of tritium after 45 years, and the distribution of $^3$He at the end of that time across the distributed trap as predicted by TMAP8.
+[ver-1jb_results_profile_2] shows the depth profile of the initial trapped atoms of tritium, the concentration of mobile and trapped atoms of tritium after 45 years, and the distribution of $^3$He at the end of that time period across the distributed trapping sites as predicted by TMAP8.

 !media comparison_ver-1jb.py
        image_name=ver-1jb_equivalent_concentrations_profile.png